How to Revise

 - Keep healthy - eat well and make sure you get enough sleep during the run up to your exams.
 Exercise regularly.

 - Make sure you have a good set of notes to revise from.

 IF YOU NEED HELP AT ANY TIME OVER THE NEXT FEW WEEKS, DO NOT HESITATE TO ASK YOUR TEACHERS.
-IF YOU ARE NOT SURE WHO TO ASK, SEE MRS JACOBS, MISS HENRY OR MISS HOYTE.
+IF YOU ARE NOT SURE WHO TO ASK, SEE MRS JACOBS OR MISS HENRY.

 Download these great revision posters from BBC Bitesize and Pearson.

 - 9 ways to make your revision more effective

 - Exam Success

 - Revising with words and sounds